Published Jun 2, 2022

 • Dairy and plant milks fortified with Vitamin D

-If the proper amounts of vitamins and minerals aren’t/can’t be met through diet alone, a primary care provider may recommend taking supplements to help promote bone health and maintain bone density.
+If you can’t get enough calcium or live somewhere where it’s hard to increaseVitamin D intake, a primary care provider may recommend taking supplements to help promote bone health and maintain bone density.

 Harmful substances, such as tobacco products and alcohol, can potentially increase the risk for osteoporosis.
 Choosing to quit/not start smoking and keep alcohol use to a minimum not only contributes to overall health but can also reduce the chances of being diagnosed with osteoporosis.